 Born in Ste.
 Adèle and raised in Verdun, Québec, David Bertschi learned from an early age the importance of hard work, perseverance and honesty.
 It’s the foundation of who he is today and it’s what he is bringing to the race for Leader of the Liberal Party of Canada

-After being involved in the Liberal Party for more than thirty years, David won the Liberal Party of Canada nomination for the riding of Ottawa-Orléans in September of 2009.
-David receives 24,649 votes, which represents the fifth highest number of liberal during the 2011 federal election.
+After being involved in the Liberal Party for more than thirty years, David won the Liberal Party of Canada nomination for the riding of Orléans in September of 2009.
+David received 24,649 votes, which represents the fifth highest number of votes obtained by Liberal Party of Canada Candidates during the 2011 federal election.

 David graduated from Carleton University (BA) in 1980, and from the University of Windsor (LLB) in 1983.
 David and his wife Debbie reside in Ottawa-Orléans, where they raised six children.